Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/events/standard/group_enriched.md

 Tracking the "group_enriched" event helps SaaS builders monitor when a group's information has been enriched with additional data in their product.
 This event provides insights into group data enhancements and account profiling.

-> To send the "group_enriched" event, the _Track API_ is used.
-For more details, refer to the [Track API](/getting-started/analyze/instrumentation/events/event-tracking).
+> To send this event, the _Track API_ is used.
+For more details, [click here](/getting-started/analyze/instrumentation/events/event-tracking).
 <hr/>

 ## Event Details for Track API